The Role of the School Administrator

 Position is not enough.
 The administrator earns trust and authority through her work.

-Must come into close contact with teachers, students and parents.
+She must also come into close contact with teachers, students, and parents.

 Distance does not work.
 The administrator must be present, accessible, engaged.